-Hussein M. Kadhim Al-Nasrawi Dept. of English College of Basic Education
+Hussein Musa Kadim Al-Nasrawi English Dept. College of Basic Education.
+Babylon University

 Abstract

 This study focuses on analyzing and contrasting the meanings of "verbs to be" in Modern Standard English (MSE) and Modern Standard Arabic (MSA) to reveal the features of similarity and difference between them.
 It is meant to point out the difficulty of "existence" in the two languages context.